-Farming is a 10,000 year old discipline, and while the technology has changed to help make farming more efficient, the essence of what it takes to grow great crops is the same.
+Farming is a 10,000-year-old discipline, and while technology has changed to help make farming more efficient, the essence of what it takes to grow great crops is the same.

 You prep the soil, plant the seeds, water and fertilize those seeds, nurture that crop, and harvest it when it’s ready.

-But in the book “The Pumpkin Plan”, the author talks abut an epiphany he had at a similar point in his life after he read an article in his local newspaper where a state record holding pumpkin farmer was asked how he grows pumpkins that get so damn big.
+But in the book “The Pumpkin Plan,” the author talks about an epiphany he had at a similar point in his life after he read an article in his local newspaper where a state record-holding pumpkin farmer was asked how he grows pumpkins that get so damn big.